 |Guided Independent Study||Independent study||1||63:00||63:00||N/A|

 Teaching Rationale And Relationship

 Lectures are the framework for the topics and provide the foundation for the knowledge outcomes.
-Private reading as well as group discussion in the interactive sessions supplements the lectures and encourages deeper insight into the themes and methods of the course.
-Moreover, student interaction within the lectures and sessions provides the environment in which skills can be practised, developed and refined.
-Interactive sessions will include formative feedback from module leader on the assessed skills and knowledge.
-The tutorials will support students in self-directed study and in producing their essay.
+Private reading and structured learning activities, as well as the weekly opportunity to discuss topics encourages deeper insight into the themes and methods of the module.
+Moreover, student interaction within the weekly surgeries provides the environment in which skills can be practised, developed and refined.
+Workshops will include formative feedback from the module leader on the assessed skills and knowledge and will support students in self-directed study and in producing their essay.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||120||2||A||60||Seen exam – 2 out of 5 questions.
 Present in person.|